BIMSBbioinfo/pigx/README.md

 The easiest way to install all of the dependencies is through the [guix](https://www.gnu.org/software/guix/download/) package management system.
 Firstly download and install guix to your computer.
-**guix.scm** file in the root of the project directory contains the description recipe for installing all of the necessary tools.
+The **guix.scm** file in the root of the project directory contains the description recipe for installing all of the necessary tools.
 The following command will install all of the dependencies to the **.guix-profile** folder